karledenstal/a-letter-of-recommendation/README.md

 	**Player has not completed the Black Star**

-	> "A fair price.
-5000 gold.
+	> "5000 gold.
 I'll need the money up front, of course."

 	**Player has the Black Star**